Wave-Like Solutions of General One-Dimensional Spatially Coupled Systems: Examples of 1-D Systems

 Spatial coupling can be introduced by imposing additional structure on $A.$ Let us first consider a collection of parallel systems.
-Thus, let $\tilde{A}$ be a doubly infinite array of $m\times n$ matrices in which one diagonal $\tilde{A}_{i,i}$ is non-zero with each $\tilde{A}_{i,i}$ i.i.d.
+Thus, let $\tilde{A}$ be a doubly infinite array of $m\times n$ matrices in consisting of i.i.d.
 Gaussian samples with entry-wise variance matrix $\frac{1}{m}V.$ The variance matrix associated to matrix $\tilde{A}$ is $\tilde{V}$ with $\tilde{V}_{i,i}= \frac{1}{m}V$ and $\tilde{V}_{i,j}=0$ for $i\neq j.$ Spatial coupling is achieved by setting $V_{i,j} = w_{i-j} \frac{1}{m} V.$ Termination can be effected by providing additional measurements for variables associated to the termination.
 Spatially coupled constructions of this type and resulting performance improvements were first presented in \cite{KMSSZ11}.
-The analytical results on information theoretic optimal results that we reproduce here were presented in \cite{DJM11}.
+The analytical results on information theoretic optimal performance that we reproduce here were presented in \cite{DJM11}.

 The spatially coupled system can be understood within our framework as having the following exit functions.